-Step 2: Factor the left-hand side to get $(x-1)^2$ ? -1
+Step 2: Factor the left-hand side to get $(x-1)^2$? -1

 The left-hand side of the comparison is the square of a number.
-Since the square of a number is always greater than or equal to 0, and 0 is greater than -1, the simplified comparison is the inequality $(x-1)^2 > -1$ and the resulting relationship is greater than (>).
-In reverse order, each simplification step implies the inequality greater than (>) in the preceding comparison.
-Therefore, Quantity A is greater than Quantity B. The correct answer is Choice A, Quantity A is greater.
+Since the square of a number is always greater than or equal to 0, and 0 is greater than -1, the simplified employees in Department Y. Which of the following amounts could be the average salary for all of the employees of the company?

-Sample Question 2 for Strategy 8: Multiple-Choice - Select One or More Answer Choices Question.
+This is a Multiple-Choice - Select One or More Answer Choices question.

-Each employee of a certain company is in either Department X or Department Y, and there are more than twice as many employees in Department X as in Department Y. The average (arithmetic mean) salary is \$25,000 for the employees in Department Xand \$35,000 for the employees in Department Y. Which of the following amounts could be the average salary for all of the employees of the company?
+Each employee of a certain company is in either Department X or Department Y, and there are more than twice as many employees in Department X as in Department Y. The average (arithmetic mean) salary is \$25,000 for the employees in Department X and \$35,000 for the